Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/tianjin-chn/index.md

 ---
 title: Sino-Singapore Eco-City
-description: A joint development between China and Singapore, as an experiment of radical eco-city concepts.
+description: A joint development between China and Singapore as an experiment of radical eco-city concepts.
 template: case-study
 status: Complete
 author: Yuchen Ye